MRPT/mvsim/docs/world_gui.rst

 - ``<show_forces>false</show_forces>`` and ``<force_scale>0.01</force_scale>``.
 If
   ``show_forces`` is set to ``true``, reaction forces will be visible as thin lines, using the given scale in meters/Newton.
+This option can be also dynamically switched from the UI:

+.. raw:: html

+   <video controls autoplay loop muted> <source src="https://mrpt.github.io/mvsim-models/anims/mvsim-docs-gui-view-forces.mp4" type="video/mp4"> </video>

 - ``<ortho>false</ortho>``.
 If set to ``true``, the GUI will show an orthographic view of the world.
 Otherwise, it will use a standard perspective camera.